gbif/jekyll-hp-base-theme/pages/translations.md

   rootLang: en # if you have a multilingual site with a default language, then you should add define the default language here.
 The value should be the same that you use for the `lang` attribute on your pages and in your `_data/languages.yml`.
 ```

+## How to translate content
+Content on the hosted portals can be slit in 2 parts:

+### The data exploration widgets
+The data widgets will use [Crowdin](https://crowdin.com/) for translations.
+The issue to implement this is [hosted-portals/issues/60](https://github.com/gbif/hosted-portals/issues/60).
+If you need the data exploration components translated, then you should watch/join that project and help translate it.

+### Everything else
+All the content that lives in your project: the menus + the prose pages.
+How you translate the content is up to you.
+Just using Github is perfectly okay.
+If you want to be fancy, then there are tools so help.
+Such as [Crowdin](https://crowdin.com/) which is what we use for GBIF.org.